top of page

 Professionals

-Strategic Coercive Control Analysis for Family Law Matters
+Strategic Coercive Control Analysis for Family Law, Civil and Criminal Law Matters

-Behavioral scientist specializing in the psychology of coercive control, family violence, and post-separation abuse.
-One of a small number of professionals in Canada to hold the Litigation and Evaluation Involving Abuse Allegations in Family Court Cases (LEFCC) speciality certification form the Institute on Violence, Abuse and Trauma (IVAT).
+Trish is a behavioral scientist specializing in the psychology of coercive control, family violence, and post-separation abuse.
+One of a small number of professionals in Canada to hold the Litigation and Evaluation Involving Abuse Allegations in Family Court Cases (LEFCC) specialty certification form the Institute on Violence, Abuse and Trauma (IVAT).

-I provide independent evidence-based pattern analysis to assist counsel in matters involving allegations of coercive control and family violence.
+Trish provides independent evidence-based pattern analysis in matters involving allegations of coercive control and family violence.

 Why Early Pattern Clarification Matters